The Power of a Strategic Email Sender Name

 An email sender name is the ”From” name displayed next to the sender email address in your recipients’ inboxes.

 Think of it as an introduction card that lets recipients know who sent the email.
-It also determines your open rates — 45.90% of the emails are opened because of sender names.
+It also determines your email open rates45.90% of the emails are opened depending on the name of sender.

 Crafting a strategic sender name can be the difference between your messages going unrecognized or leading to higher opens.